AndeluDini/Jexcel/ReadMe.md

 ```

 For this kind of list, it is HIGHLY suggested to have an "identity" column, either for the list itself or for its content.
+A list's content without identity will be all collected as one integrity (See Samples/Unconvertible/ChainedList_WithoutPrimaryKey.1.xlsx)

 ### Cell Values